Farewell, 3D Secure 1.0

 Leveling up from 1.0 to 2.0

-This sunsetting is happening 21 months after the different card schemes announced their plan to no longer support the original 3DS technology.
+This sunsetting happened 21 months after the different card schemes announced their plan to support the original 3DS technology no longer.
 In the grand scheme of technological advancement, this milestone makes sense.

 3D Secure 1.0 was built at a time when all we knew were bulky desktop devices.
 For our younger readers’ sake: Once upon a time, computers couldn’t fit in your backpack.
 Or your pocket.
 Or on your wrist.
 We’ve come a long way.